-To fight planned obsolescence, we've brought this computer back to life — and are selling for a ridiculously low price.
+To fight planned obsolescence, we've brought this computer back to life.

 We don't want this laptop in the landfill.

-On October 14th, nearly 400 million* working laptops will become obsolete, because Microsoft will not provide them with Windows 11 updates.
+On October 14th, nearly 400 million* working laptops became obsolete, because Microsoft did not provide them with Windows 11 updates.
 It’s called planned obsolescence, a trick Big Tech uses to make you buy new stuff.
-Enough already.
-We refuse to watch hundreds of millions of perfectly good computers end up in the trash as e-waste, the fastest growing stream of waste in the world.
-So, we gave them an up-to-date, secure operating system and are offering them to you for the ridiculously low price of £99**.

 Big Tech’s dirty trick: Planned Obsolescence